docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

   trustedNetworks: "10.0.0.0/8 192.168.0.0/16 172.16.0.0/12"
 ```

+Additionally, you will need to enable `proxyProtocol` for your loadbalancer.
+- If you are using a cloud service they will most likely have documentation on how to do this for their loadbalancer.
+- If you are using k3s then this is [currently impossible][k3s-klipperlb-pp] with the default components.

-For security, you should narrow this to the actual range of IP addresses used by your ingress controller pods, and be certain to exclude any IP ranges gatewayed from IPv6 to v4 or vice versa.
+For security, you should narrow `trustedNetworks` to the actual range of IP addresses used by your ingress controller pods, and be certain to exclude any IP ranges gatewayed from IPv6 to v4 or vice versa.
 Also note that any compromised container in the cluster could use the PROXY protocol to evade some security measures, so set a `NetworkPolicy` that only allows the appropriate pods to connect to the DMS pod.

 Enabling the PROXY protocol will create an additional port for each protocol (by adding 10,000 to the standard port value) that is configured to understand the PROXY protocol.
 Thus: